Table of Contents

 • Lower Infrastructure Costs: Smaller models can be trained or fine-tuned with modest hardware, making AI development more cost-effective.

-• Broader Reach: Startups, small teams, and individual developers can more easily experiment with SLMs without extensive infrastructure.
+• Broader Reach: Startups, small teams, and individual developers can experiment with SLMs without extensive infrastructure.

 • Privacy and Edge Inference: Running SLMs on local devices helps protect sensitive data and supports scenarios where internet connectivity is limited or unavailable.

-• Reduced Knowledge Base: Due to fewer parameters and sometimes smaller training corpora, SLMs may have a narrower scope of understanding compared to massive LLMs.
+• Narrower Knowledge Base: Due to fewer parameters and sometimes smaller training corpora, SLMs may have a narrower scope of understanding compared to massive LLMs.
+However, modern SLMs trained on curated, high-quality data have significantly narrowed this gap.

 Feature SLM (Small Language Model) LLM (Large Language Model)

-Computational Footprint Low to moderate, easier to run on edge High, typically needing GPUs or HPC setups
+Computational Footprint Low to moderate, suitable for edge devices High, typically needing powerful GPUs

 Inference Speed Generally faster, lower latency Can be slower due to model size

-Knowledge Base More limited Broader and more comprehensive
+Knowledge Base Focused but increasingly capable Broader and more comprehensive

 Accessibility High (suitable for smaller teams/projects) Moderate to low (requires more resources)

-Use Cases On-device, specialized tasks Complex tasks, large-scale deployments
+Use Cases On-device, specialized tasks, mobile apps Complex tasks, large-scale deployments

 Like LLMs, SLMs can be managed and run locally using the LM class in the LM-Kit.NET SDK.
 The same methods and configurations apply, with SLMs often providing additional performance benefits and lower resource usage.
 Key features include: